George Weston often draws similarities between art and chess, finding

 the inevitable frustration and discouragement that can come with art-making.

-Outside of work, I also offer Paint Nights (one-off events) as well as Private Painting Lessons (several classes), where you can learn alongside me in the comfort of your own space.
+, where you can learn alongside me in the comfort of your own space.
+If

 A painting can create an everlasting memory, captured in real time.
 Whether you'd like to remember your special day with more than a photo, or have a fun performance that people can watch at your event, I offer live painting for any situation.
 I've had the honour of memorialising weddings, and have competed in and won live painting events such as Art Battle.
 Following the positive feedback from past requests, I would love to do more - if you would like to go home with a unique and personalised artwork to hang on your wall at home or office, please get in touch!